xprizo/integration-example/README.md

 > I do not have an account

-You must first register as a user on the system
+You must first register as a user on Xprizo

-> I cannot find the user even though I know they exists
+> I cannot find the merchant even though I know they exists

-Users must have there wallets visible to the public or they must be in your friends list.
+Users (and Merchants) must have there wallets visible to the public or they must be in your friends list.
 They must also have enabled their "Find by" options in preferences